FREE 5-Ingredient Recipe EBook

 -

-Turn heat back to medium-high.
-Add another tablespoon (15 mL) olive oil to the wok.
+Turn the heat back on to medium-high.
+Add another tablespoon (15 mL) olive oil to the pan.
 Add the ground beef and season with sea salt.
-Cook for about 8-10 minutes, breaking up with a spatula and stirring occasionally, until browned.
+Cook for 8-10 minutes, breaking up with a spatula and stirring occasionally, until browned.

 -

-Make a well in the beef and add the minced garlic.
-Saute for about a minute, until fragrant, then mix into the beef.
+Push the beef to the sides of the pan, and add the minced garlic in the middle.
+Saute for about 1 minute, until fragrant, then mix into the beef.

 -

 Pour the sauce over the beef.
-Bring to a simmer, then reduce heat and simmer for 3-4 minutes, until the sauce is reduced and thickened.
+Bring to a boil, then reduce the heat and simmer for 3-4 minutes, until the sauce is reduced and mostly absorbs into the meat.
 There won't be much liquid left.

 -